-- 21. A summary of the representations received within the above consultation period from the statutory consultees is set out in Appendix 10.
+- A summary of the representations received within the above consultation period from the statutory consultees is set out in Appendix 10.
 Consultee responses at the Regulation 4 stage are dealt with in the report and appendices at Appendix 2.
-In addition to the statutory consultees, there were objections to the proposal from 158 individuals and organisations, and support for the proposal from 96 individuals and organisations. - 22.
-Objections Other than the statutory consultees, 4 organisations objected to the proposal.
+In addition to the statutory consultees, there were objections to the proposal from 83 individuals and organisations, support for the proposal from 55 individuals and organisations and 1 other neither objecting nor supporting. - 23.
+Objections Other than the statutory consultees, 2 organisations objected to the proposal.
 Their representations are set out in Appendix 10.
-There were also 153 individual representations, 1 objection with no grounds provided and a petition with 85 signatories.
-The representations are summarised in Appendix 11. - 23.
+There were also 81 individual representations and 5 objections with no grounds provided.
+The representations are summarised in Appendix 11. - 24.
 The objections to the proposed order are summarised in Appendix 11 with comments provided relating to consideration of these objections.
-The main issues raised by objectors are: - The heritage of long-established motorcycle trails in this area is important - The route can accommodate motorcycle use - The proposal is unnecessarily restrictive for the level of use - A permanent prohibition will displace use onto other nearby routes - There are limited alternative routes - The proposal promotes the amenity of one user type over another and is discriminatory - 24.
-Many of those objecting acknowledged that motor vehicular use of Washgate needed to be managed in some way but considered that there were alternative management options to that proposed.
-Motorcycle users pointed to the fact that their disturbance is less than four-wheeled vehicles due to weight/width issues and that the motorcycle events named in those objections were carefully managed.
-The most commonly mentioned alternatives included: - A restriction on all mechanically propelled vehicles at all times on the section between Leycotes and Tenterhill - A restriction on all mechanically propelled vehicles at all times with exemptions for established named motorcycle events (the Bemrose, Reliance, Dave Rowland and Northern Experts)
+The main issues raised by objectors are: - It is premature to consider removal of rights before clarification of the legal status and before trialling other methods - The impacts of motorised vehicle use have not been ascertained because of the obstruction by barriers - The route can accommodate motorcycle use - The condition of the route is as a result of agricultural use - There will be an impact on local businesses - The proposal is discriminatory - 25.
+Many of those objecting acknowledged that motor vehicular use of Derby Lane needed to be managed in some way but considered that there were alternative management options to that proposed, including with the involvement of vehicle users.
+Motorcycle users pointed to the fact that their disturbance is less than four-wheeled vehicles due to weight/width issues.
+The most commonly mentioned alternatives included: - A restriction on all mechanically propelled vehicles at all times on the trackless section between the barrier and Long Rake Road - A width/weight restriction relating to four-wheeled motorised vehicles - A restriction on 4-wheeled vehicles at all times with a seasonal restriction on 2wheeled vehicles